Common Orthodontic FAQs

 Get answers to the most common orthodontic FAQs that we hear from patients like you across Central Arkansas.

 Don’t see your question below?
 Feel free to give the friendly, knowledgable Daniel & Jones Orthodontics team a call at (501) 223-8442, and we’ll be happy to help you out.

 Orthodontics (also referred to as dentofacial orthopedics) is a special form of dentistry focused on preventing, diagnosing and treating dental and facial abnormalities.

-Orthodontists (like Dr. Daniel or Dr. Jones) can straighten teeth, correct misaligned jaw structure, and improve the actual function of your smile.
+Orthodontists (like Dr. Daniel, Dr. Jones, and Dr. Walker) can straighten teeth, correct misaligned jaw structure, and improve the actual function of your smile.

 Truly, any age is a great age to see an orthodontist.
 The American Association of Orthodontists recommends that children first visit an orthodontist around the age of seven.
 This allows us time to get ahead of any developmental issues while the child is still growing.

 However, orthodontic treatment is not exclusive to children and teens, with about one in every five orthodontic patients being over the age of 21.
 Whether you're considering treatment for yourself or for a child, the Daniel & Jones Orthodontics team is excited to take on the case.